TormStorm/jagex-launcher-linux/README.md

 ** **This is a work in progress** **
 <br>If you have any problems with the instucions please create a pull request and i will try to fix it.

-**This document does _NOT_ contain any links.
+**This document does _NOT_ contain any links for the Jagex Launcher or RuneLite.
 Make sure to download the files from correct sources**

 ## Why i created this repo